-Today has been “a lining things up” type of day.
-Nothing much got done in the way of specific, actual, or measurable progress on any one of Ecclesiastical Sewing or Ecclesiastical Embroidery project.
+Green and Gold Braid: Today has been “a lining thing up” type of day.
+Nothing much got done in the way of specific, actual, or measurable progress on any one of the Ecclesiastical Sewing or Ecclesiastical Embroidery projects.
 Some days that is disappointing.
 But on other days, that can be a good thing.

 First out of the box came the gold in a roll.
 It sparkled and glittered, despite the plastic packaging.
 This was luscious, and oh, so rich looking.
 The oakleaf design trim had all of the delicate details that an expert goldsmith would add to a special piece.

 Then out came another roll, only slightly narrower, and just as lovely as the first.
 This was good.

 The object most desired was still not visible.
 But, there was more in the large box.
 Would it be as wonderful as anticipated?
 Would it be the gold I was looking for?

 What was next?
 Boxes.
 Four, count them; four little white boxes.
 Could it be?
 Were these really it?
 There was only one way to find out: continue pulling items out of the box.
 As each of the four boxes came out, they were all stacked.
 This was good.
 Reading the labels on the front of each box was at first a little confusing.
 Lo and behold, there it was!
 A familiar mark of identification that I was hoping to see.
 K3.
 That little mark brought a sigh of relief.
 This might be it!

 With fingers crossed and a whispered prayer, the boxes were slowly opened and peered into.